 Dear Forgetting Other Galaxies,

-Oh I am so happy you wrote.
-Your message about existential crisis and request for music to accompany just made my day.
-It makes my day because all music is a desperate attempt to anchor something in time, to hold on tight, savor and remember, to offset the sheer terror of being ALIVE, which implicitly means loss.
+Your message about existential crisis and request for music to accompany this journey made my day.
+Music can be a way to anchor in time, hold tight, savor and remember, to offset the sheer terror of being ALIVE, which implicitly means loss.
 All music is about that, or sex.
-Basically one and the same when you think about it.